 Tips for spending 3 days in Paris

-Here are some tips to help you plan your long weekend in Paris:
+Here are some tips to help you plan your itinerary for 3 days in Paris.

 ❦ Like any busy European city pickpocketing is rife in Paris, particularly in tourist locations.
 Have your wits about you and store money in different places like your wallet, and leave some in your hotel safe.